 Mac mini.
-Through innovations both big and small, Mac mini uses as little as one-fifth the power consumed by a typical lightbulb.4 It uses even less power than a single 13-watt compact fluorescent lamp (CFL) bulb, making Mac mini the most energy-efficient desktop computer in the world.5
+Through innovations both big and small, Mac mini uses as little as one-fifth the power consumed by a typical light bulb.4 It uses even less power than a single 13-watt CFL light bulb, making Mac mini the most energy-efficient desktop computer in the world.5

 ENERGY STAR qualification.